Adimvicky/gridify.css/README.md

 # gridify.css
-A lightweight CSS library for creating  responsive float-based layouts - aimed at bringing all the goodness of flexbox and the likes to older browsers
+A lightweight CSS library for creating  responsive layouts - aimed at bringing all the goodness of flexbox and the likes to older browsers

 ## Usage